-Termination of service is the revocation of an industrial user's privilege to discharge industrial wastewater into the City's sewer system.
-Termination may be accomplished by physical severance of the industry's connection to the collection system, by issuance of a suspension order which compels the user to terminate its discharge, or by court ruling.
+Termination of service is the revocation of an Industrial User's privilege to Discharge Industrial Wastewater into the City's Sewer system.
+Termination may be accomplished by physical severance of the industry's connection to the collection system, by issuance of a suspension order which compels the User to terminate its Discharge, or by court ruling.
 Termination of service is an appropriate response to industries which have not responded adequately to previous enforcement responses.
 Unlike civil and criminal proceedings, termination of service is an administrative response which can be implemented directly by the City.
 However, the decision to terminate service requires careful consideration of legal and procedural consequences.

-Any industrial user who violates the Wilsonville Code of Ordinances, discharge permit or compliance orders is subject to discharge permit termination as an enforcement remedy.
-Non-compliant industrial users will be notified in writing of the proposed termination of their discharge permit and will be offered an opportunity to show cause why the action should not be taken.
-The Public Works Director is authorized to terminate an IU's discharge if it presents or may present an endangerment to the environment or if it threatens to interfere with the operation of the POTW
+Any Industrial User who violates the Wilsonville Code Chapter 8, City-issued industrial wastewater discharge permit, or compliance orders is subject to termination of the City-issued industrial wastewater discharge permit as an enforcement remedy.
+Non-compliant Industrial Users will be notified in writing of the proposed termination of their City-issued industrial wastewater discharge permit and will be offered an opportunity to show cause why the action should not be taken.
+The Public Works Director is authorized to terminate an IU's Discharge if it presents or may present an endangerment to the environment or if it threatens to interfere with the operation of the POTW.

-In contrast to the Emergency Suspension Order, the Notice of Termination of the Discharge Permit is to be used when significant changes in the industrial user's operations have occurred without authorization resulting in new pollutant contributions or volume of wastewater discharged.
-Furthermore, through the course of administering, monitoring and compliance activity, the City may acquire new information which was not available at the time the discharge permit was issued.
-Until corrections have been made, and continuing discharge compliance can be assured, the City may terminate the IU's permitted right to discharge into the City's POTW.
+In contrast to the Emergency Suspension Order, the Notice of Termination of the Discharge Permit is to be used when significant changes in the Industrial User's operations have occurred without authorization resulting in new Pollutant contributions or volume of Wastewater Discharged.
+Furthermore, through the course of administering, monitoring and compliance activity, the City may acquire new information which was not available at the time the Cityissued industrial wastewater discharge permit was issued.
+Until corrections have been made, and continuing Discharge compliance can be assured, the City may terminate the IU's permitted right to Discharge into the City's POTW.